ImperialCollegeLondon/MSE404-MM/docs/labs/lab03/readme.md

         ??? success "Answer"
             The first column is ecutwfc (Ry) and the second column is Total Energy (eV)

 Through this course you will need to do many convergence tests.
 You have been provided with scripts that generate the input files for you, as well as helping to plot your results.
-In the direcory for methane, [02_ecut/02_methane](02_ecut/02_methane), we will go through how to use these scripts.
+In the direcory for methane, `02_ecut/02_methane`, we will go through how to use these scripts.

-The first script we will use is named `file_builder.py`.
+The first script we will use is named `file_build.py`.
 This is a python file that will generate all of our input files.
+Let's examine it:

 ```python
 ##############################################################################################################################################